 Smith says, “As dedicated marketers, so obsessed with brands and advertising that even our parents are just another couple of consumers to us these days, it’s sometimes nice to slip off the ole marketing flat cap and remember what it’s like to be a regular person, I mean consumer, no, person.”

-As history shows us, the market research industry can adopt to change and move forward to align itself with advances, both technological and societal.
+As history shows us, the market research industry can adapt to change and move forward to align itself with advances, both technological and societal.
 While slow, industry leaders can forge the way toward a different way of thinking, advising us about what’s coming next.
-I believe that bringing the human element to our research process and keeping people top of mind no matter what we are doing, will help deliver the outcomes that instigate true change.
+I believe that bringing the human element to our research process and keeping people top of mind no matter what we are doing will help deliver the outcomes that instigate genuine change.